-The Southeast MHTTC understands the need for wellness approaches at various levels -- the provider/clinician level and at the organization/systems level.
+The Southeast MHTTC understands the need for wellness approaches at the provider/clinician level and at the organization/systems level.
 We are devoted to providing resources and technical assistance to providers looking to enhance personal and professional resilience and to organizations seeking to improve wellness programs, culture, and structures.
 Learn more about our provider wellness offerings, including upcoming events, products, and intensive practice facilitation opportunities; and be sure to follow our #MindfulMondays campaign on twitter for tips and resources to keep your well-being in focus for the week.
-You can also share your thoughts on the topics, skills, and tools to include in future events and resources by taking part in our brief survey.

 Products & Resources: